 The Master of Science in Accounting is a 37-hour degree program that provides students with practical and theoretical knowledge needed by accounting professionals.
 Graduates of the MS in Accounting program are prepared for careers in accounting including audit, tax, financial, and corporate management.
-Additionally, the MS in Accounting, along with the prerequisites, provides the student with educational requirements needed to sit for the Certified Public Accounting exam.
-The MS in Accounting program covers analytical and quantitative foundations for business and delves deeply into accounting theory and practice.
+Additionally, the MS in Accounting, along with the prerequisites, prepares students to sit for the Certified Public Accounting exam.* The MS in Accounting program covers analytical and quantitative foundations for business and delves deeply into accounting theory and practice.
 Study includes advanced financial and managerial accounting along with taxation, fraud, data analytics, and auditing skills.

 Bachelor of Business Administration (BBA) undergraduate degree strongly recommended to meet business classes and total hour requirements for the CPA exam.

 The Master of Science in Accounting consists of 31 hours of required core curriculum and 6 hours of electives.

 Students must maintain an overall institutional GPA of 3.0 and an institutional GPA of 3.0 in accounting coursework.

 Students must be advised by a full-time accounting professor before enrollment each semester.